OshriFatkiev/grocery-optimizer/README.md

 * `-v, --verbose`            Enable debug logging
 * `--compare-to-shfsl`       Create a grocery list from Shufersal for price comparison
 * `--city`                   Specify the city to look up available stores in
+* `--max-stores`             Limit the optimizer to the cheapest combination of up to N stores

 ---